thomas5564/tp/docs/UserGuide.md

 ```

 **Examples:**
-- Deletes the 2nd student in the LambdaLab: `list` followed by `delete 2`.
+- Deleting the 2nd student in the LambdaLab: `list` followed by `delete 2`.
-- Deletes the 1st student in the results of the `find` command: `find Betsy` followed by `delete 1`.
+- Deleting the 1st student in the results of the `find` command: `find Betsy` followed by `delete 1`.

 <box type="tip">